boddz/next-in-queue/README.md

 There is a sub-script in this project called `crawl.py`.
-It will take an initial track ID and the user's playlist ID on their account that they want to append tracks to and add tracks two it randomized, suggested by Spotify that are similar to the original track (track ID).
+It will take an initial track ID and the user's playlist ID on their account that they want to append tracks to and add tracks to it randomized, suggested by Spotify that are similar to the original track (track ID).

 Just update your details like the next in track script and run it the same.